google/yamlfmt/docs/config-file.md

 If the flag `-global_conf` is passed, all other steps will be circumvented and the config file will be discovered from the system config directory.
 See [the command line flag docs](./command-usage.md#configuration-flags).

-In the `-conf` flag, the config file will be named anything.
+In the `-conf` flag, the config file can be named anything.
 As long as it's valid yaml, yamlfmt will read it as a config file.
 This can be useful for applying unique configs to different directories in a project.
 The automatic discovery paths do need to use one of the known names.

 ## Command